StakeandRelax-Validator/docs/validators/relaying/hermes.md

 WantedBy=multi-user.target
 ```

-Then we will start hermes with the newly created service and enable it.
-Note that this step is done from your normal user account that has sudo privileges, so no longer as hermes.
+Then we will start Hermes with the newly created service and enable it.
+Note that this step is done from your normal user account that has sudo privileges, so no longer as Hermes.

 ```bash
 sudo systemctl start hermes.service